Beyond the Mammogram

 Today, the 30-60-90 tracking framework supports both operational listings and patient communication programs across Mammologix clients.
 Facilities use it to identify overdue patients by time interval, generate outreach at each stage, and maintain a documented record of follow-up activity that supports both clinical continuity and audit readiness.

 None of that started from a software requirement or a regulatory mandate.
-It started from watching a breast surgeon's staff refuse to let a patient fall through a gap — and recognizing that the discipline behind that behavior could be systematized.
+It started from watching a breast surgeon's staff refuse to let a patient fall through a gap — and recognizing that the discipline behind that behavior could be systematized and carried forward.

 Mammologix has been working in breast imaging facilities for nearly 30 years.
 Most of what we know came from the people doing the work — and from paying close attention to what happened when the process worked and when it didn't.